gph82/mdciao/doc/cli_stub.rst

 * mdc_residues
     Find residues in an input topology using Unix filename pattern matching.
 Example :ref:`here <residues_HL>`.

-You can see their documentation by using the ``-h`` flag when invoking them from the command line, keep reading the ref:`Highlights` or the :ref:`CLI Reference`.
+You can see their documentation by using the ``-h`` flag when invoking them from the command line, keep reading the :ref:`Highlights` or the :ref:`CLI Reference`.